yanlinchen1985/presetation-hey-animation/README.md

 ## Comments

 This is for my final presentation which is about the difference between CSS ANIMATION and TRANSITION.
 I made SANTARUN animation by using pure CSS animation in two ways.
+The santa run css can be found in css< santarun.css